microsoft/vcpkg-docs/vcpkg/consume/caching-workflow-identity-federation.md

 zone_pivot_groups: shell-selections
 ---

+::: zone pivot="shell-cmd"
+>[!NOTE]
+> These instructions are impractical with 'CMD', please choose 'PowerShell' or 'Bash' above this message.
+::: zone-end

 # Tutorial: Set up caching using Azure Storage and Azure DevOps

 vcpkg supports using Azure Storage containers to upload and restore assets and binary packages.
 However,